 - Display the page in a browser.
 I used Chrome and just opened (Ctrl-O) the .html file that was on my computer.

 - In the browser window, select all and copy the contents of the browser window into the clipboard.

-- Open a Gmail Compose window and paste into the main text area.
+- Open a Gmail Compose window and paste it into the main text area.
 The HTML email should appear in the compose window.
-Double check (including scrolling down to the bottom) that everything looks appropriate before you send.
+Double-check (including scrolling down to the bottom) that everything looks appropriate before you send the email.

 - Send your mail merge with GMass.
 As usual, just hit the red GMass button.

 That’s it!
 The nice thing about this approach is when you save the HTML file as a template, your future HTML emails will look consistent and build a “brand look” in your emails.
 It also saves you a huge amount of time crafting new HTML emails, and you don’t have to create any external CSS files.

 Of course, this technique can be combined with any of the other ways to use GMass, such as from a Google Docs spreadsheet or even as part of an automated email sequence.

 Option 2: Paste the HTML code using Chrome’s Developer Tools